percona/everest-doc/docs/use/monitor_endpoints.md

 ## Add monitoring from the CLI

+!!! warning "warning"
+    The `everestctl monitoring enable` command has some [limitations](#limitations).
+However, these limitations will be addressed and resolved in the upcoming release.

-1. You can add monitoring in Percona Everest using **either** of the commands:
+1. You can add monitoring in Percona Everest using the following command:

     ```sh
     everestctl monitoring enable